 No. 602 - Macquarie Plains - St Augustine's Anglican Church

 Macquarie Plains is a small settlement about 20 kilometres west of New Norfolk on the eastern side of the Derwent River.
-In 1821 it was named Sorell Plains by Governor Lachlan Macquarie (NSW) but this was changed later by Governor Sorell of Van Dieman’s Land (who it had been named after).
+In 1821 the district was named Sorell Plains by Governor Lachlan Macquarie (NSW) but this was changed later to Macquarie Plains.

-While St Augustine’s has had an eventful natural history, little is known about its history.
-Before it was built services were held in the waiting room of the local railway station.
-The foundation stone was laid by Bishop Mercer on 20 July 1904 and the building was opened and dedicated in December of that year.
+While St Augustine’s has had an eventful natural history, little is known about its ecclesiastical history.
+Before the church was built services were held in the waiting room of the local railway station.
+The church's foundation stone was laid by Bishop Mercer on 20 July 1904 and the building was opened and dedicated in December of that year.

 St Augustine’s celebrated its centenary in 2004 but the congregation has since dwindled and the church has now closed.
-St Augustine’s was listed for sale in 2017 to help meet the Anglican Church’s commitment to the national redress scheme.
-Given that the church is located on a flood plain and that it has a history of severe flooding it is difficult to imagine that the building would be used as a residence.
-If it is not sold for use as commercial premises it is possible that the building might be relocated if heritage restrictions are waived.
+St Augustine’s has been listed for sale to help meet the Anglican Church’s commitment to the national redress scheme.

 All photographs below are my own.
 Please report errors.
 Additional information and sources are most welcome as all articles are updated.
 I can be contacted through this page or my Facebook page "Churches of Tasmania" which is linked here: Churches of Tasmania